 I have always wanted to learn to spin...but was intimidated by the concept of learning from a book or TV show.
 To me, spinning, like knitting, is a tactile craft that is easier learned when taught by human hands.
 Fortunately for me, there was a lovely woman selling drop spindles (that were made by her husband) as well as yarn, roving and knitted hats, scarves and mittens (knit by her granddaughter.)
 She was not only willing to show me how to use the spindle, but she threw in some roving so that I could learn.
 It's lovely Shetland in a chocolate brown, which I assume is natural.
+I don't have any photos of the day, but I do have a photo of my spindle at home with the chocolate roving spun and the white roving I bought from another vendor.
+It's been very fun so far.

 And, once I get home I'll post the web site of the lovely lady who took the time out at the fair to show me how to spin...I really enjoyed it!